RenCupquellovero/OpenSteamInjector/README.md

 this allows you to trick steam into thinking that you bought a game legitimately and so it let's you install it for free

 ## Depencies
-- os
-- sys
-- platform
-- subprocess
-- shutil
-- webbrowser
-- threading
-- json
-- time
-- re
+- customtkinter
+- tkinter if on unix/linux
 - pystray
+- pillow
-- custom tkinter
+- PyQt5
-- tkinter
+- requests

 [Based on the SteamML's lua and manifest injector](https://steamml.vercel.app/ "Based on the SteamML's lua and manifest injector")